JiananAlvin/JiananAlvin/README.md

 -->

 - 🔭 I’m currently an undergraduate student studying General Engineering - Cyber Systems at Technical University of Denmark (DTU).
-- 🌱 I’m now staying at the Johns Hopkins University as an exchange student (expected from 1st Sept.
+- 🌱 I’m now studying at the Johns Hopkins University as an exchange student (expected from 1st Sept.
 2022 - 1st Jan.
 2023).
 - 💬 I’m looking for research projects or jobs in computer science.